Estimation under group actions: recovering orbits from invariants: Algebraic and algorithmic criteria

+The preimage $\pi^{-1}(S')$ is a nonempty open subvariety of $V$, and it has real points because $V(\RR)$ is dense in $V$.
+The set $S$ of these real points is the desired nonempty open subset of $V(\RR)$.
+Indeed, for any $\theta\in S$, let $y=\varphi_\RR\circ\pi_\RR\in Y(\RR)$.
+Then the orbits that $U$ cannot distinguish from $\theta$'s biject with the points in the intersection of $\pi_\RR(V(\RR))$ with $\varphi_\RR^{-1}(y)$ (see Setup~\ref{rmk:separation-in-terms-of-AG}), but we have just seen that the latter set has cardinality $\le D$, so the intersection does too.
+Thus $\theta$ is list-resolved by $U$ with a list size of $\le D$. \end{proof}

 In order for Theorem~\ref{thm:generic-list} to be useful, we need a way to compute the transcendence degree of both $\RxG$ and $U$.
-In what follows, we will discuss methods for both of these: in Section~\ref{sec:trdeg-R} we show how to compute $\trdeg(\RxG)$ analytically, and in Section~\ref{sec:trdeg-U} we give an efficient algorithm to compute $\trdeg(U)$ for a subspace $U$.
+In what follows, we discuss methods for both of these: in Section~\ref{sec:trdeg-R} we collect together ways of computing $\trdeg(\RxG)$, and in Section~\ref{sec:trdeg-U} we give an efficient algorithm to compute $\trdeg(U)$ for a subspace $U$.
 By taking $U = U^T_{\le d}$ this yields an efficient algorithm to determine the smallest degree $d$ at which $U^T_{\le d}$ list-resolves a generic $\theta$ (thereby answering Question~\ref{que:alg} for the case of generic list recovery).

-\subsubsection{Computing the transcendence degree of $\RxG$.}
+\subsubsection{Computing the transcendence degree of $\RxG$}

+This subsection collects together tools that can be used in practice to find the transcendence degree of $\RxG$ in the context of a given orbit recovery problem.

-Intuitively, the transcendence degree of $\RxG$ is the number of parameters required to describe an orbit of $G$.
+Intuitively, the transcendence degree of $\RxG$ is the number of parameters required to describe an orbit of $G$; in other words, the dimension of the orbit space $V/G$.
 For finite groups, this is simply the dimension of $V$:

 \begin{proposition}[\cite{sturmfels} Proposition~2.1.1] If $G$ is a finite group, $\trdeg(\RxG) = \dim(V)$. \end{proposition}